Regalis11/BaroModDoc/docs/ContentTypes/Character.md

 ```

-- `Heads`: Defines the heads that can be selected when generating characters in an outpost or creating a character in the lobby.
+- `Heads`: Defines the heads that can be selected when creating the character.
 Each head must have a unique set of tags associated to it.

+The sprites use the same `sourcerect` as the head limb defined in the ragdoll file.
+For the vanilla human that would be 128x128 pixels. `sheetindex` is then used to offset the position of the sprite in the texture sheet, i.e. the first two components in the `sourcerect` definition (x and y).
+As a result, you don't need to define the source rect for each head variant separately, just mark where they are in the imaginary grid.
   - Example:

 ```xml